nounch/augmented-tree/README.md

 # Notes

-<div style="color: #AFAFAF;"> NOTE:  THE FOLLOWING STATEMENT DOES NOT APPLY TO THE LATEST VERSION SINCE
+NOTE:  THE FOLLOWING STATEMENT DOES NOT APPLY TO THE LATEST VERSION SINCE
-       Augmented Tree NOW COMES WITH ITS OWN BUILT-IN DIRECTORY TRAVERSER!!! - This notice remains here until it is clear whether future versions will OPTIONALLY offer to use an external `tree` command for speed improvements (pure C is faster after all).</div>
+       Augmented Tree NOW COMES WITH ITS OWN BUILT-IN DIRECTORY TRAVERSER!!! - This notice remains here until it is clear whether future versions will OPTIONALLY offer to use an external `tree` command for speed improvements (pure C is faster after all).

  - <del>Augmented Tree parses the output of the `tree` command.
 This is and